yihui/yihui.org/content/en/2018-05-25-github-issue-format.md

 Note the additional step of removing the backslashes.
 Sometimes that could be [the last straw to break the camel's back](https://en.wikipedia.org/wiki/Straw_that_broke_the_camel%27s_back).
 If I cannot simply copy an example and run it, I may ignore the issue and move on to the next 30 unread issues.

-You may call me inconsiderate, but before I wrote this blog post, I have edited hundreds of Github issues as well as Stack Overflow posts over the years to correct their formatting problems.
+You may call me inconsiderate, but before I wrote this blog post, I have edited hundreds of GitHub issues as well as Stack Overflow posts over the years to correct their formatting problems.
 This three-backtick problem is only one of them.
 Other common problems include:

 1. Not using verbatim code blocks, e.g., R comments are displayed as section headers because of the `#` character, or YAML metadata looks funny because `---` is interpreted as the second-level section header.